 - To spark the dialogue around a campaign, let your audience comment, take pictures, shoot videos, vote, etc.

 Now that you’ve created your marketing campaign, it’s time to promote it.
 You need first to choose the right canal to reach your target audience.
 It doesn’t’ make any sense to create a fantastic campaign if nobody is seeing it.
 There are tons of ways to diffuse your campaign:

 - Share it on social media;

-- Send an email to your subscribers notifying them of your campaign or include an image that promotes your campaign in your newsletter;
+- Send an email to your subscribers notifying them of your marketing campaigns or include an image that promotes your campaigns in your newsletter;

 - Publish a press release;

 - Spend a bit of money on advertising (Facebook or Linkedin ads, promoted tweets, Google AdWords, radio ads, etc.);

 - Update your Facebook cover or profile photo, your Instagram bio with a link to your campaign;